Holiday Feast Tips & Timeline

 The day of

-• As soon as the bird comes out of the oven and, make your gravy using the giblet broth and pan drippings.
+- As soon as the bird comes out of the oven and, make your gravy using the giblet broth and pan drippings.
+Slip your casseroles into the oven to heat/bake.

-• 15 minutes before: cook your fresh vegetables and assemble your fresh salads.
+- 15 minutes before: steam your fresh vegetables and assemble your fresh salads.
 Carve your turkey.